kubevirt/project-infra/docs/ci-operations-group.md

 ## Goal of this document

-The current group consists only of a couple of people who mostly are not only handling CI but need to take other tasks as well.
-This document is intended to make clear what the primary responsibilities are in order to avoid overloading the members of this group with tasks.
+The CI Operations Group consists of a small number of people who maintain the KubeVirt CI alongside their other tasks.
+This document is intended to clarify who is involved in this group, and clearly define what tasks this group is and is not responsible for.

 ## Primary members